pnkfelix/cyot/src/tutorial/path_to_gecko/overview.md

-% Path to Gecko
+% A Rusty Path to Gecko
-% Felix Klock
+% Felix Klock (`pnkfelix`) and the Rust Team
 % Thursday 25 June

 # Rust: How do we get to Gecko?